 A happy ending?
 Yes.
 But, thankfully, it became a happy beginning too.
 Many more children have benefited from Parvin’s near-tragedy in the years since her moment of crisis.

 The Global Care staff and volunteers on the team were disturbed.
 It was only by chance that they were visiting and able to respond immediately to Parvin’s crisis.
 What would have happened if she had fallen sick the following week?
 She might have died.
 Our partners were operating on a very tight budget, and by the time they had applied to the UK for extra funds, it could have been too late.

 In answer to this dilemma, Global Care’s Medical Response Fund (MRF) was established.
 For the first time a small fund was made available to all our international partners, allowing them to respond immediately in a case of medical emergency.
 Without the need to apply to the UK for additional funds, partners could step in immediately when a medical crisis arose in the lives of any child known to the project, without compromising their budget.
 Their ‘emergency pot’ would be topped up from the UK, once they had reported how it had been spent.

-From road accident victims, head injuries and broken bones, HIV crises and attacks of malaria, dengue and typhoid fever, to parasitic infections, burns, scalds and dental emergencies, more than 150 children have received emergency treatment through the MRF in the last five years alone.
+From road accident victims, head injuries and broken bones, HIV crises and attacks of malaria, dengue and typhoid fever, to parasitic infections, burns, scalds and dental emergencies, hundreds of children have received emergency treatment through the MRF..

-Administered through our Children@Risk fund, it has become one of our most effective means of helping children at their time of greatest need, and has proved time and again that even small amounts of money can change lives forever.
+Administered through our Children At Risk fund, it has become one of our most effective means of helping children at their time of greatest need, and has proved time and again that even small amounts of money can change lives forever.

 Just ask Parvin